sidebase/nuxt-auth/docs/guide/application-side/protecting-pages.md

 ### Middleware options

-`auth` can be either a boolean or an object of futhur middleware configurations.
+`auth` can be either a boolean or an object of further middleware configurations.

 ```vue
 <script setup lang="ts">